rezbd/hire-doctors/README.md

-# Hire Doctors
+# Hire Specialist Doctors

-Hire doctors for a clinic.
-[Visit Website](https://google.com "Hire Doctors") **
+Hire highly experience specialist doctors for your clinic.
+[Visit Website](https://google.com "Hire Doctors")

-- This is a website to hire doctors for a small clinic.
+- This is a website to hire doctors for a private clinic.
 - User can see total salary of the doctors they want to hire.
 - User can see the list of doctors they are hiring.